TabbyML/tabby/website/docs/extensions/troubleshooting.md

 Once the Tabby server is running, it should display a log message such as `Listening at 0.0.0.0:8080`.
-Open your browser and navigate to the endpoint URL, typically `http://localhost:8080`.
-Replace this url with the correct IP/domain and port if you have setup your Tabby server on a remote machine.
-The browser should redirect to `http://localhost:8080/swagger-ui/`, displaying a web page with Swagger UI.
+Open your browser and navigate to `http://localhost:8080/swagger` (Replace `localhost:8080` with the correct IP/domain and port if you have setup your Tabby server on a remote machine).
+The browser should display a web page with Swagger UI.

-To test the server, select your local server from the `Server` dropdown list on the Swagger UI page.
-Expand the `v1/completions` section, click on `Try it out`, and then click `Execute`.
+To test the server, expand the `/v1/completions` section, click on `Try it out`, and then click `Execute`.
 If you receive a response, it indicates that the Tabby server is running properly.